ppy/osu-wiki/news/2020-01-05-monthly-beatmapping-contests-return.md

     <source src="https://assets.ppy.sh/artists/62/previews/1752.mp3" type="audio/mpeg">
 </audio>

-All beatmap templates above include shortened versions of songs for the sake of better beatmapping.
+All beatmap templates above include shortened versions of songs—mappers are free to map whichever one they prefer!

 ## <a id="screening"></a>Screening